ParasolJS/parasol-es/README.md

-## Parallel Coordinates Multi-Objective visualization Tool
+## Parallel Coordinates Multi-Objective Visualization Tool
 This is a relatively stable version of the EMA workbench currently under development at the University of Colorado Boulder.
 For more information, see the project site: https://josephkasprzyk.wordpress.com/research-projects/